-- (1) The Board is responsible for the management of the risks facing the market operator. - (2) The Board shall assess the risks facing the market operator.
-This shall include, where relevant, any risks arising from: - (a) the products or services provided; - (b) the facilities offered; - (c) the clients targeted; - (d) the financial management of the market operator; - (e) the financial capital applied to the business; - (f) the human resources available to the market operator; - (g) the technology infrastructure; - (h) the information held by the market operator; - (i) the potential for internal fraud; - (j) the potential misuse of the products, services, or facilities for the purposes of money laundering, financing of terrorism or other abuses as defined in the Anti-Money Laundering Act 2008 (Act 749) and the Anti-Terrorism Act 2008 (Act 762); - (k) risks arising from proprietary trading; - (l) risks arising from the transfer of functions to agents or third party service providers; and - (m) any other market, credit, operational, settlement, counterparty, regulatory, legal and other risks. - (3) The assessment of risks shall include the risks to the market operator arising from any other activities in which it is engaged or arising from the activities of any member of a financial group of which the market operator is a part.
+- (1) The Board shall be responsible for the management of the risks of the market operator. - (2) The Board shall assess the risks of the market operator.
+This shall include, where relevant, any risks arising from: - (a) products or services provided; - (b) facilities offered; - (c) clients targeted; - (d) financial management of the market operator; - (e) financial capital applied to the business; - (f) human resources available to the market operator; - (g) technology infrastructure; - (h) information held by the market operator; - (i) potential for internal fraud; - (j) potential misuse of the products, services, or facilities for the purposes of money laundering, financing of terrorism or other abuses as defined in the Anti-Money Laundering Act 2008 (Act 749) and the Anti-Terrorism Act 2008 (Act 762); - (k) risks arising from proprietary trading; - (l) risks arising from the transfer of functions to agents or third party service providers; and - (m) any other market, credit, operational, settlement, counterparty, regulatory, legal and other risks. - (3) The assessment of risks shall include the risks to the market operator arising from any other activities in which it is engaged or arising from the activities of any member of a group of which the market operator is a member. - (4) The Board shall adopt an internal organisational structure and policies and procedures designed to mitigate the risks it has identified and to maintain risk management, financial and operational control.
+The risk assessment and the policies and procedures shall be: - (a) documented; and - (b) communicated to employees. - (5) The Board shall adopt contingency plans for maintaining business continuity in the event of certain specified risks, including: - (a) technology failure; - (b) loss of access to the market operator's main offices due to pandemic or acts of God; - (c) loss of or access to the records; - (d) default or failure of a counterparty; and - (e) loss of key personnel.

-- (4) The Board shall adopt an internal organisational structure and policies and procedures designed to mitigate the risks it has identified and to maintain risk management, financial and operational control.
-The risk assessment and the policies and procedures shall be: - (a) documented; and - (b) communicated to employees. - (5) The Board shall adopt contingency plans for maintaining business continuity in the event of certain specified risks, including: - (a) technology failure; - (b) the loss of access to the market operator's main offices; - (c) the loss of records or access to them; - (d) the default or failure of a counterparty; and - (e) the loss of key personnel. - (6) The Board shall ensure that the contingency arrangements are tested from time to time and no less frequently than annually. - (7) The Board shall conduct an evaluation (or seek an independent evaluation, for example by the external auditor) of its risk assessment and the effectiveness of its risk management process no less frequently than annually.
+- (6) The Board shall ensure that the contingency arrangements are tested at least once a year. - (7) The Board shall conduct an evaluation (or seek an independent evaluation) of its risk assessment and the effectiveness of its risk management process at least once a year..